MTstateIntroStats/IntroStatActivitiesHybrid/_book/08-A13-random-assignment.md

 4. You will now investigate how randomly assigning subjects impacts a study's scope of inference.

 *  Navigate to the "Randomizing Subjects" applet under the "Other Applets" heading at: http://www.rossmanchance.com/ISIapplets.html.
 This applet lists the sex and height of each of the 24 subjects.
 Click "Show Graphs" to see a bar chart showing the sex of each subject.
-Currently, the applet is showing the strategy outlined in question 3.

 * Click "Randomize".